webpro-nl/knip/README.md

 Knip supports LTS versions of Node.js, and currently requires at least Node.js v16.17 or v18.6.

+Since v2.33.0, the Bun runtime is also supported.

 ### Default Configuration

 Knip has good defaults and aims for no or little configuration.
 The (simplified) default config: